If you're still installing backflow preventers in utility vaults, it's time for a change.

 If vaults can create a cross-connection, how are they in compliance with this requirement?
 Knowing this, why would the vault ever be an acceptable design if the responsibility is to provide a design that prevents cross-connections and safeguards clean drinking water?

-For more evidence of how often vaults flood, take a look at the video below sent to Safe-T-Cover by testers:
+For more evidence of how often vaults flood, take a look at this video sent to us by testers:

+The second major problem with vaults has nothing to do with water performance.
 OSHA considers water utility vaults or pits confined spaces.
-Statistics from the National Institute for Occupational Safety and Health show an average of 92 fatal injuries in confined spaces each year.
+Data collected by the U.S. Department of Labor (USDOL), Bureau of Labor Statistics (BLS) Census of Fatal Occupational Injuries (CFOI) program show an average of 92 fatal injuries in confined spaces each year.

 We now know using an above-ground backflow enclosure should replace the vault.
 Change in any industry can be hard, but it's in everyone's best interest to protect potable water supplies, irrigation systems, sprinkler systems, fire hydrants and water lines by placing backflow preventer installations in backflow enclosures.